leandrosilva/rt-tweet-classification/README.md

 ## Try it out

 First thing to do is to train the model.
-It is a one time kind of thing.
+This is a one time kind of thing.
 So open a terminal and fire:

     $ source .env
     $ python trainer.py